Inbibo/shift_docs/docs/reference/notes.md

       <figcaption><b>Figure 1</b>: A note being added to the Shift board.</figcaption>
 </figure>

 Notes can be dragged around the board and edited by double-clicking on the text box.
+To resize the note, simply drag the note's corners.
+Additionally, the note color can be changed by right-clicking on the note.
+This will open a color dialog where the user can select a new color.